Behance Logo

 Behance Logo 2005

-This is the earliest emblem registered in the year of the website’s inception.
+This is the earliest emblem registered on the website’s inception date.
 It is placed in the top left corner of the site’s header, retaining its original appearance in both shape and color.
 This gives the service instant recognition.
 The logo consists of a name made in strict grotesque with perfect readability.
 It has no graphic part, which makes it universal and virtually impersonal.

 This design has repeatedly faced criticism from users who believe that the Internet design community should have a more professional logo.
 But there is nothing on it except the bold Helvetica font.
-To increase originality, the developers drew the word “Behance,” a macron, a diacritical mark in the form of a straight and wide strip.
+To increase originality, the developers drew the word “Behance” with a macron, a diacritical mark in the form of a straight, wide strip.
 They placed it above the first “e.”

 2012 – 2020